 Listen, I like a good cushioned shoe and this one fits the bill.
 It’s become one of my go to long run shoes.

-I’ve actually gone through 3 pairs of this shoe in the last few years.
-The rave reviews make complete sense to me as someone who likes a similar, but slightly less cushioned shoe with the the Nike Epic React that I wore on repeat for years.
+I’ve actually gone through 5 pairs of this shoe in the last few years in various models.
+The rave reviews make complete sense to me as someone who likes a good max cushioned shoe on long run days.
+The 14 definitely feels a little softer than some previous models, so you aren’t getting that energy return, but lots of cushion.

-- See my full review of the New Balance 1080 v13
+- See my full review of the New Balance 1080 v14

-The Saucony Triumph is known for its plush cushioning, which you can absolutely feel more than in the Saucony Ride.
-This provides a soft and comfortable ride for runners who prioritize cushioning and impact absorption.
+The Saucony Triumph is known for its plush cushioning from the PWRRUN foam, which you can absolutely feel more than something like the Saucony Ride.
+This provides a soft and comfortable fit for runners who prioritize cushioning and impact absorption.
 That being said, I still found the shoe to feel really stable on runs up to 16 miles (I wasn’t marathon training so didn’t go farther).

 This is the shoe I would probably recommend for most distance runners as a go to trainer from Saucony.